-Hunter Boots (See other styles here) / Barbour Jacket (Old, similar here, here and here) / Madewell Tote (Free monogramming for a limited time!) / Hudson Jeans / Daniel Wellington Watch (c/o) / J.Crew Chambray Shirt and Pearl Earrings / Kate Spade Sunglasses (Old, but love this similar pair from Tory Burch!)
+Hunter Boots (Another option, and see other styles here) / Barbour Jacket (Old, similar here, and here) / Madewell Tote (Old but similar here.) / Hudson Jeans / Daniel Wellington Watch (c/o, Sold out but similar here.) / J.Crew Chambray Shirt (Old but similar here) and Pearl Earrings (Old but similar here) / Kate Spade Sunglasses (Old, but love this similar pair!)

 I love getting e-mails from readers.
 I may not be the best at responding in a timely fashion–seriously, hit me up again if it’s been a month, haha–but I love it.
 Connecting with people is the number one reason I love blogging, after all.